 Your plan to transfer 51%+ ownership to the EOT meets the controlling stake requirement.

 The EOT needs to gain a controlling stake in your business – at least 51% to qualify for the EOT tax benefits.
-You need to understand that you will be handing control of your business to the EOT.
-If you are determined to retain control, an EOT probably isn't the path for your business.
+Potentially you can sell a minority stake, but you must accept you'll forgo the tax perks.

 Learn about why the controlling stake is important on our help page.